goutham80808/cliamp/docs/spotify.md

 ## Playlists

-Only playlists in your Spotify library are shown — this includes playlists you've created and playlists you've saved (followed).
+Only playlists in your Spotify library are shown.
+This includes playlists you've created and playlists you've saved (followed).
 If a public playlist doesn't appear, open Spotify and click **Save** on it first.
 There's no need to copy tracks to a new playlist.

 ## Troubleshooting

-- **"OAuth failed"** — Make sure your redirect URI is exactly `http://127.0.0.1:19872/login` in the Spotify dashboard (no trailing slash).
+- **"OAuth failed"**: Make sure your redirect URI is exactly `http://127.0.0.1:19872/login` in the Spotify dashboard (no trailing slash).
-- **Playlist not showing** — You must save/follow the playlist in Spotify for it to appear.
+- **Playlist not showing**: You must save/follow the playlist in Spotify for it to appear.
 Only your library playlists are listed.
-- **Playback issues** — Spotify integration requires a Premium account.
+- **Playback issues**: Spotify integration requires a Premium account.
 Free accounts cannot stream.
-- **Re-authenticate** — Delete `~/.config/cliamp/spotify_credentials.json` and restart cliamp to trigger a fresh login.
+- **Re-authenticate**: Delete `~/.config/cliamp/spotify_credentials.json` and restart cliamp to trigger a fresh login.

 ## Requirements